robb-j/linkit/README.md

 # Linkit

-A tiny express app to redirect traffic using a template
+A tiny express app to redirect traffic using a string template

 ## Environment Variables